 The student teaching semester is the capstone experience for students in the art education program at Colorado State University.
 Students work with mentor teachers and a university coach during two eight-week placements; one setting at the elementary level and the other at the secondary level.
 During student teaching art students in the process of becoming teachers continue to search to find insight into the basic philosophical understanding of what may be termed an educational experience: who they are, what they do, and how they define themselves in the context of the teaching situation.

-Below are selected portfolios from the last three semesters created by students teachers in the program.
-Additional portfolios can be viewed here.
+Below are selected portfolios from the last several semesters created by students teachers in the program.

 SELECTED PORTFOLIO EXAMPLES